danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 actual argument.
 The argument variable as bound is the same as the actual argument as passed (no extra wrapping).

-#### `varDeclare` &mdash; `@varDeclare{name: name}`

-* `name: name` &mdash; Variable name to declare (typically a string).

-This represents a forward declaration for a single-assignment variable as part of a closure body.
-Nodes of this type are valid within the `statements` list of a `closure` node.

-When run, a variable with the given `name` is defined in the current (topmost) execution context, and bound to void.
-It is an error (terminating the runtime) if a variable with the given `name` is already defined in the current context.

-Once defined, it is then invalid to reference the variable's value until it becomes bound to its final value via execution of a `varBind` node.

 #### `varDef` &mdash; `@varDef{name: name, value: expression}`

 * `name: name` &mdash; Variable name to define (typically a string).

-* `value: expression` &mdash; Expression node representing the value that the variable should take on when defined.
+* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

-This represents a variable definition statement as part of a closure body.
+This represents an immutable variable definition statement as part of a closure body.
 Nodes of this type are valid within the `statements` list of a `closure` node.

+When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution context, to an immutable variable.
+That is, once the variable is bound to a value, it can never be re-bound.
+The behavior varies depending on if `value` is supplied in this node:

+* Without a supplied `value`, this serves as a forward declaration.
+The variable is defined, but it is unbound (i.e. bound to void).
+It is then valid to bind the variable to a value *exactly once* by use of a `varBind` node.
+Before such binding, it is invalid (terminating the runtime) to refer to the variable.

-When run, the `value` expression is evaluated.
+* With `value` supplied, said `value` is evaluated.
 If it evaluates to void, then evaluation fails (terminating the runtime).
+Otherwise, the evaluated value becomes the permanently-bound value of the variable.

+#### `varDefMutable` &mdash; `@varDef{name: name, (value: expression)?}`

+* `name: name` &mdash; Variable name to define (typically a string).

+* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

+This represents a mutable variable definition statement as part of a closure body.
+Nodes of this type are valid within the `statements` list of a `closure` node.

-Otherwise, the evaluated value is bound in the current (topmost) execution context to the indicated `name`.
+When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution context, to a mutable variable.
+That is, the variable may be bound and re-bound multiple times, by using `varBind` nodes.
+The behavior varies depending on if `value` is supplied in this node:

+* Without a supplied `value`, this serves as a forward declaration.
+The variable is defined, but it is unbound (i.e. bound to void).
+After definition and before binding (via `varBind`), it is invalid (terminating the runtime) to refer to the variable.

+* With `value` supplied, said `value` is evaluated.
+If it evaluates to void, then evaluation fails (terminating the runtime).
+Otherwise, the evaluated value becomes the initially-bound value of the variable.

 #### `voidable` &mdash; `@voidable{value: expression}`